Bellefonte Historical Railroad Society

 The Bellefonte Historical Railroad Society (BHRS) is an all-volunteer historical society dedicated to promoting, preserving, and fostering a public appreciation of the railroading heritage of Bellefonte and Centre County, Pennsylvania.
 The Society is a 501(c)(3) not-for-profit corporation with no paid employees or administrators.

 The Society owns several historic pieces of rolling stock including two Budd RDC-1 rail diesel cars (BHRX 9153 and BHRX 9167), an NE class wooden caboose, originally built for the New York, New Haven and Hartford Railroad, a Russell snow plow, and four speeder cars.
 The caboose and snow plow are on static display in Talleyrand Park, Bellefonte, Pennsylvania adjacent to the former Bellefonte Pennsylvania Railroad train station.
-The caboose and snowplow are currently on display, but being repaired.

-The Bellefonte Historical Railroad Society hosts two annual passenger excursion weekends, in October and December, in addition to special events involving operation of the speeder cars.
+The Bellefonte Historical Railroad Society hosts various passenger excursions throughout the year, as well as special events involving operation of the speeder cars.
 The Society began overhaul of Budd RDC-1 BHRX 9167 in 2014.
-The Society hopes to resume excursion operations with this equipment in the near future.
+The Society resumed operation of 9167 after an extensive mechanical restoration by Rail Mechanical Services, Inc. of Columbia, Pennsylvania in October 2023.
+In February 2024, the Society began a mechanical and cosmetic restoration of RDC-1 BHRX 9153, which was completed in December of the same year.

 Volunteers also maintain the track structure and right-of-way on approximately 1 mile of Society owned track in and near the village of Lemont.
 The track is a portion of the historic Lewisburg and Tyrone Railroad, a branch line of the Pennsylvania Railroad.